seandstewart/bardly/pending/romances/pericles/11-player.md

 Be manly, and take comfort. ...

 **PERICLES**
-...O you gods!
+...
+O you gods!
 Why do you make us love your goodly gifts,
 And snatch them straight away?
 We here below
 Recall not what we give, and therein may
 Use honour with you. ...

 **LYCHORIDA**
-...Patience, good sir,
+...
+Patience, good sir,
 Even for this charge. ...

 **PERICLES**
-...Now, mild may be thy life!
+...
+Now, mild may be thy life!
 For a more blustrous birth had never babe:
 Quiet and gentle thy conditions! for
 Thou art the rudeliest welcome to this world